Ariti-87/snow_crash/README.md

 - The goal at each level is either to find the password for the flag user or directly the password for the next level.
 - Switch user with `su flagXX`.
 - Run the `getflag` command to obtain the token for the next level.

 ⚠️ Brute-forcing passwords is strictly forbidden.
 You must justify your methods.
+⚠️ The .iso file is not provided.
+It is intended for use only within the school environment.

 ## 📖 Levels